 There are all kinds of ways to work in the marijuana industry.
 Regardless of one’s experience of working with cannabis, running an ancillary business in any form will still require standard operating procedures.
 Standard operating procedures outline the ideal business operations and employee roles for a company every step of the way.
 This reduces any confusion and helps protect you in cases of determining liability.
 Technical writers can help a company understand how their service or product works, and how the process can be improved, by developing, improving, or streamlining any documentation.

 Thus, working with a technical writer as an ancillary company can help your business run efficiently and grow your customer base.
 Additionally, this helps in boosting your bottom line.
 Good technical documentation means that employees of all levels will have access to easy-to-read documents on topics ranging from cloud services, security solutions, packing manufacturing, payroll, marketing & branding packaging, and more.
 Unlike a federally regulated business, employees of all departments will need step-by-step procedures and processes for the exact behavior expected of them working in a high-intensity workspace.

 Hiring a team of technical writers can be the key to success.
 This is doubly true when helping operate an ancillary company in the cannabis industry.
 Businesses must be careful every step of the way as regulations are constantly changing and the industry continues to grow at a rapid pace.
-Investing in technical writers is key.
-It means having good document management practices to always be compliant to run your business.
+Investing in technical writers is key, as it ensures that you have good document management practices to be compliant when running your business.

-Whether you need a single technical writer for a brief project, or a team of consultants to produce a complete line of documentation, the quality of our work is guaranteed for you.
-Our clients’ work closely with an Engagement Manager from one of our 30 local offices for the entire length of your project at no additional cost.
+Whether you need a single technical writer for a brief project or a team of consultants to produce a complete line of documentation, we guarantee the quality of our work.
+We provide an Engagement Manager from one of our 30 local offices for the entire length of your project at no additional cost.
 Contact us at (800) 221-0093 or firstname.lastname@example.org